-Where to start, what products to use, and why.
+Where to start when building a basic skincare routine, what products to use, and why.

 Something I am asked about regularly on Instagram is basic skincare; what products to use when you’re starting from scratch, why, when, and in what order.

 This post will cover each step, the benefits, and a list of products (suitable for all budgets) that I recommend for each step.

 Step 1.
 Cleansing.
 Every day, once in the morning and twice in the evening.
 To remove makeup, SPF, and to clean your skin.
 Cleansing your skin effectively can help balance the skin, reduce breakouts and help your other products work better.
 Cleansers should always be gentle, not drying or stripping, and leave your skin feeling clean and comfortable.
 There are lots of types of cleansers available; balms, gel cleansers, milk-based cleansers, foaming cleansers, and water-based cleansers.
 Whatever product you prefer/decide to use, you should always try and cleanse your skin for a minimum of one minute.
 I’ve linked to some of my favourites cleansers below (and there’s more info in this Skincare Chat I did on Instagram).

 Step 2.
 Eye Cream.
 Every day, once in the morning, once in the evening.
 Eye cream works wonders at hydrating and depuffing the delicate skin under your eyes, and helping to reduce fine lines and wrinkles.
 Use a pea-sized amount, after cleansing, and before any other products, and tap it underneath your eyes, at the edge of your eyes and on the bone of your eye socket underneath your brow.
 Keep it in the fridge for extra cooling and depuffing action (and check out my post about eye care and why I also use eye gels every week).